videolan/x265/doc/reST/cli.rst

 	is used for WPP and for distributed analysis and motion search:
 	:option:`--wpp` :option:`--pmode` and :option:`--pme` respectively.

-	If :option:`--threads`=1 is specified, then no thread pool is created.
+	If :option:`--threads` 1 is specified, then no thread pool is created.
 When no thread pool is created, all the thread pool features are implicitly disabled.
 If all the pool features are disabled by the user, then the pool is implicitly disabled.